Cykelero/tasklemon/README.md

 I really want Tasklemon to be terrific, but here are a few ways in which it's not.

-- Tasklemon is still very young.
+- Tasklemon is still young.
 It's got a (partial) test suite, sure, but it hasn't seen much real-world usage yet: expect breaking changes, and bugs. (please do [report these](https://github.com/cykelero/tasklemon/issues/new)!)
 - By design, file operations are synchronous—just like in bash scripting, for example.
 That's great for usability, but you're not going to write concurrent server stuff this way.
+- When importing npm packages, only CommonJS is supported.
+ESM, the newer standard that is becoming more popular, isn't supported yet.
+This means you sometimes need to [use an older version](https://cykelero.github.io/tasklemon/api/latest/npm.html#specifying-versions) of a package.
 - Symlinks aren't very well-supported yet.
 Just traversing them should be fine, but directly manipulating them will be weird.
 - On Windows, a few features are missing, such as permission manipulation.